What you can do

 Encourage people to express their views

-- You could encourage people to write to their local MP or councilabout a particular issue.
-This could include providing pro forma letters or setting up a stall to help people write individual letters to politicians, public servants or other people who may be able to help address their problems.
+- You could encourage people to write to their local MP or council about a particular issue.
+This could include providing pro forma letters or setting up an online drop-in session via Zoom or Skype to help people write individual letters to politicians, public servants or other people who may be able to help address their problems.

-- You could organise a question session with a panel of local councillors, MPs, public servants or community and business leaders.
-It could be held in a public place like a shopping mall, library or community hall (perhaps in combination with a lunch, dinner, breakfast or morning or afternoon tea).
+- You could organise an online question session with a panel of local councillors, MPs, public servants or community and business leaders.
+It could be advertised in a public place like a shopping mall, library or community hall.

 Provide some practical help

-- You could approach businesses such as law or accountancy firms, health or nutrition professionals, local banks or financial advisers, computer or internet businesses, hospitality businesses or other service providers like hairdressers to offer practical help to people experiencing poverty or hardship.
+- You could email or call businesses such as law or accountancy firms, health or nutrition professionals, local banks or financial advisers, computer or internet businesses, hospitality businesses or other service providers like hairdressers to offer practical help to people experiencing poverty or hardship.

-- They could provide individuals or groups with free training, advice or information in their areas of expertise (eg, tenant’s rights, family law, budgeting and financial planning, availability of benefits and tax, retirement prospects, health and nutrition advice or computer training).
+- They could provide individuals or groups with free webinars with training, advice or information in their areas of expertise (e.g. tenant’s rights, family law, budgeting and financial planning, availability of benefits and tax, retirement prospects, health and nutrition advice or computer training).

-- Brochures, guides or handouts could be provided, perhaps together with kits including other useful items supplied by sponsors.
+- Brochures, guides or handouts could be provided and mailed out, perhaps together with kits including other useful items supplied by sponsors.
 Or services like haircuts, dental checks or meals could be provided on a once-off basis or regularly.

 Promote a local community service

-- You could set up a display, exhibition or information stand about your organisation or service (eg, at a local library, shopping mall or community centre).
-Or you could hold an open day or social event like a lunch or afternoon tea to raise awareness of the service and encourage support for it, including volunteers.
+- You could set up an online display, exhibition or information stand about your organisation or service.
+Or you could hold an open day or social event like an online lunch or afternoon tea to raise awareness of the service and encourage support for it, including volunteers.

 - You could launch a brochure, publication or a new service during the Week.
-You could hold a competition to help raise funds for the service or conduct an award presentation.
-Or you could organise a project or activity with a local school.
+You could hold an online competition to help raise funds for the service or conduct an online award presentation.
+Or you could organise an at-home project or activity with a local school.

 Get the local community together

-- You could organise a family day, festival, fete or award presentation.
-It could involve as many local people as possible from schools, welfare or community organizations, police, health centres, places of worship etc. Different groups could have stalls or exhibits which explain or promote their services or issues.
+- You could organise an online family day or award presentation.
+It could involve as many local people as possible from schools, welfare or community organisations, police, health centres, places of worship etc with scheduled online drop-in sessions.
+Different groups could have virtual stalls or exhibits which explain or promote their services or issues.

 Do something artistic or spiritual

 - You could ask people in the general community or particular disadvantaged groups to produce art, photography or writing which reflects poverty generally or a specific issue.
-You could hold a workshop or an exhibition or display of the work in a library, town hall or shopping mall or at a particular function.
+You could hold a virtual workshop or an exhibition or display the work in a library, town hall or shopping mall and additionally through your social media channels.

-- You could organise a performance, concert or screening on a poverty-related issue.
-Some events could be designed especially for children (eg, a puppet show with a poverty related theme).
+- You could organise a virtual performance, concert or screening on a poverty-related issue.
+Some events could be designed especially for children (e.g. a puppet show with a poverty related theme).

-- You could hold a religious service on poverty or a particular aspect of it, either at a place of worship or a public place such as a local park or beach.
-Or a special sermon or prayers could be included in regular religious services.
+- You could hold a religious service on poverty or a particular aspect of it, or a special sermon or prayers could be included in regular religious services.